andrewbeach/clj-shoeboxed-api/README.md

 The api namespace contains functions for each Shoeboxed api endpoint, and they are named to match the HTTP API endpoints.

-For example, all `/account/{account_id}/xxx` HTTP endpoints have corresponding functions `<verb>-account-xxx` that take the account id as a parameter, along with an access token and options.
+For example, all `/account/{account_id}/xxx` HTTP endpoints have corresponding functions of the form `<verb>-account-xxx` that take the account id as a parameter, along with an access token and options.

 The options are added directly to the query params for a GET request.